tslocke/hobocentral/agility-tutorial.markdown

 Hobo is a bunch of extensions to Ruby on Rails that are designed to make developing any kind of web application a good deal faster and more fun.
 This tutorial is designed to show off Hobo's ability to get quite sophisticated applications up and running extremely quickly.

 While Hobo is very well suited to this kind of throw-it-together-in-an-afternoon application, it is equally useful for longer term projects, where the end result needs to be very meticulously crafted to the needs of its users.
-Hopefully the tutorial will give you an idea of how to take your Hobo/Rails application much further.µ
+Hopefully the tutorial will give you an idea of how to take your Hobo/Rails application much further.

 For more info on Hobo please see [hobocentral.net](http://hobocentral.net)